pa1ko/pa1ko.github.io/README.md

 ### How to deploy

-Auto deploy set with Travis CI
+Auto deploy set with Github Actions, activated when pushing branch src to origin.
-`nikola github_deploy`